|

 Treatment

-The primary management of unsafe CSOM is surgical which involves mastoid exploration (mastoidectomy) to remove disease from the mastoid and middle ear.
-Discharge in unsafe CSOM is primarily due to bony erosion, so medical management with local or systemic antibiotics is reserved for superimposed acute infections or complications like intracranial infections caused by cholesteatoma.
+Principles of Management.
+The primary management of active squamous COM is surgical, which involves mastoid exploration (mastoidectomy) to remove disease from the mastoid and middle ear.
+Discharge in active squamous COM is primarily due to bony erosion, so medical management with local or systemic antibiotics is reserved for superimposed acute infections or complications like intracranial infections caused by cholesteatoma.

-- Canal Wall Down Mastoidectomy: The posterior wall of the middle ear is removed entirely to provide better access and visualization of the disease.
+- Canal Wall Down Mastoidectomy: The posterior wall of the middle ear is removed entirely to provide better access and visualisation of the disease.
+Canal wall down procedures have a lower recurrence rate of cholesteatoma (approximately 5–15%), and recurrent disease is usually detected during routine follow-up without the need for planned second-look surgery.

-The initial steps of mastoid exploration (mastoidectomy) for both above mastoidectomy are identical until reaching the mastoid antrum.
+The initial steps of mastoid exploration (mastoidectomy) for both mastoidectomies are identical until reaching the mastoid antrum.
 The steps are:

 - A post-auricular incision (Wilde’s incision) is made, and Macewen’s triangle is exposed.

-- Mastoid exploration begins at Macewen’s triangle using a cutting drill burrs to remove mastoid air cells.
+- Mastoid exploration begins at Macewen’s triangle using cutting burrs to remove mastoid air cells.

-- Adequate irrigation is maintained during drilling to wash away bone dust, improve visualization, and reduce heat-related injury risks.
+- Adequate irrigation is maintained during drilling to wash away bone dust, improve visualisation, and reduce heat-related injury risks.

 - Near critical structures like the facial nerve, diamond burrs are used for precision.